 |$49.99 per year See It|

 Norton Family Premier is available for Android and Apple but the Android version offers more value.
-This is one of the best parental control apps that are currently on the market.
+This is one of the best apps that are currently on the market.

-It has lots of features and functionalities to help you monitor and restrict what your kids can and can’t do on their cell phone.
+It has lots of features and functionalities to help you monitor and restrict what your kids can and can’t do on their cell phones.

 This app provides location-tracking, web-filtering, and app-monitoring and it’s extremely easy to monitor multiple children on multiple devices.
 You will also have the ability to choose what times the phone can be used.